Indian businesses turn sceptical on Modi's landmark tax reform

 POLITICAL WRANGLING

-Modi's year-old reform-minded government has vowed to push through the unified tax, which passed in the lower house of parliament and has been referred to an upper house committee.
-The upper house is expected to approve the measure after it goes into session later this month.
+Modi's year-old reform-minded government has vowed to push through the unified tax, which passed in the Lok Sabha and has been referred to a Rajya Sabha committee.
+The Rajya Sabha is expected to approve the measure after it goes into session later this month.

 Opposition is building, however, among businesses with operations spread across the country.